WATCH: Black Lives Matter Attempts to Topple Andrew Jackson Statue near White House

 The latter is a reference to the shooting death of Michael Brown in Ferguson, Missouri, in 2014.
 Brown was killed while charging a police officer whose gun he had attempted to take, but activists claimed falsely that he had been shot in the back with his hands raised in surrender.
 The event launched the Black Lives Matter movement.

-D.C.
-Metro Police deployed pepper spray to disperse the crowd.
+U.S. Park Police deployed pepper spray to disperse the crowd.
+Some of the rioters appeared armed.

 Some of the rioters wore white helmets with red crosses and administered first aid to those who had been sprayed.

 Nearby, the St. John’s Episcopal Church, damaged in a fire set by rioters on May 31, was vandalized: